travis-ci/docs-travis-ci-com/user/deployment/bintray.md

         "gpgSign": false
     },

+    "files":
+        [
+        {"includePattern": "build/bin(.*)*/(.*\\.gem)", "excludePattern": ".*/do-not-deploy/.*", "uploadPattern": "gems/$2"},
+        {"includePattern": "build/docs/(.*)", "uploadPattern": "docs/$1"}
+        ],
+    "publish": true
+}
+{% endhighlight %}

+#### Package Section

+Bintray package information.
+In case the package already exists on Bintray, only the name, repo and subject fields are mandatory.

+* `name` is the Bintray package name
+* `repo` is the Bintray repository name
+* `subject` is the Bintray subject, which is either a user or an organization

+#### Version Section

+Package version information.
+In case the version already exists on Bintray, only the name field is mandatory.

+#### Files Section

-    /* Configure the files you would like to upload to Bintray and their upload path.
+Configure the files you would like to upload to Bintray and their upload path.

 You can define one or more groups of patterns.
 Each group contains three patterns:

-    includePattern: Pattern in the form of Ruby regular expression, indicating the path of files to be uploaded to Bintray.
+* `includePattern`: Pattern in the form of Ruby regular expression, indicating the path of files to be uploaded to Bintray.
-    excludePattern: Optional.
+* `excludePattern`: Optional.
 Pattern in the form of Ruby regular expression, indicating the path of files to be removed from the list of files specified by the includePattern.
-    uploadPattern: Upload path on Bintray.
+* `uploadPattern`: Upload path on Bintray.
 The path can contain symbols in the form of $1, $2,... that are replaced with capturing groups defined in the include pattern.

-    In the example below, the following files are uploaded,
+In the example above, the following files are uploaded:

 1. All gem files located under build/bin/ (including sub directories), except for files under a the do-not-deploy directory.
 The files will be uploaded to Bintray under the gems folder.
 2. All files under build/docs.
 The files will be uploaded to Bintray under the docs folder.

-    Note: Regular expressions defined as part of the includePattern and excludePattern properties must be wrapped with brackets. */
+**Note:** Regular expressions defined as part of the includePattern and excludePattern properties must be wrapped with brackets.

-    "files":
-        [
-        {"includePattern": "build/bin(.*)*/(.*\.gem)", "excludePattern": ".*/do-not-deploy/.*", "uploadPattern": "gems/$2"},
-        {"includePattern": "build/docs/(.*)", "uploadPattern": "docs/$1"}
-        ],
-    "publish": true
-}
-{% endhighlight %}

 #### Debian Upload